Cognigy/Documentation/docs/ai/empower/nlu/intents/intent-analyzer.md

 you can use the API [POST /v2.0/projects/{projectId}/nlu/scores](https://api-trial.cognigy.ai/openapi#post-/v2.0/projects/-projectId-/nlu/scores) request to test NLU scores without creating an unnecessary load on the server.

+### Example

+Let's assume the user asks the AI agent: `Could you help me with the issue?` Add this question as the value for the parameter `sentence`.
+Specify the project ID, reference ID of your Flow, and reference ID of the locale of the AI Agent you want to test.

 **Request**

 ```json